-Methicillin-resistant Staphylococcus aureus (MRSA) is a serious infection that is resistant to many commonly used antibiotics, including methicillin, from which it gets its name.
+Methicillin-resistant Staphylococcus aureus (MRSA) is a bacterium that is resistant to (unaffected by) many commonly used antibiotics.
+MRSA commonly causes skin infections and can rarely cause serious infections.

 What is Staphylococcus aureus?

-MRSA can be transmitted during activities that involve touching or skin-to-skin contact such as in household settings, athletics (for example, wrestling and football) and day care.
+MRSA can be spread during activities that involve touching or skin-to-skin contact, such as in household settings, athletics (for example, wrestling and football) and day care.
 One way of getting MRSA is to make direct contact with a wound infected with MRSA.
-Also, if someone with a wound infected with MRSA wipes the wound with a towel or other item, the staph bacteria will spread to that item.
+Also, if someone with a wound infected with MRSA wipes the wound with a towel or other item, the bacteria will spread to that item.
 Anyone who comes into contact with it risks getting MRSA.

-Locker rooms, dorms, schools, and day care centers are especially prone areas for spread of MRSA.
-This is because there if close person-to-person contact in these settings.
-Sharing any items with someone who was recently in the hospital or other inpatient setting can also transmit MRSA if the hospitalized person came into contact with MRSA.
+Locker rooms, dorms, schools, and day care centers are especially likely areas for spread of MRSA because there is close person-to-person contact in these settings.
+Sharing any items with someone who was recently in the hospital or other inpatient setting can also spread MRSA if the hospitalized person came into contact with MRSA.

 In a study of patients with MRSA skin infections who were seen in the emergency department, the authors found that the risk of community-acquired MRSA was higher in those who:

-Others have found that one or more hospital admissions, a recent nursing home admission, or a chronic illness increased the risk.
+Other studies have found that one or more hospital admissions, a recent nursing home admission, or a chronic (long-term) illness increased the risk.

 What does a MRSA infection look like?

 Many people who get a MRSA skin infection mistake it for a spider bite because it can appear as a dark center surrounded by a tender area.
 It often appears as a swollen red bump, similar to a pimple, with a rim of pus around it.
 The wound is painful.
 The person may develop a fever to go with the wound.

 Why is MRSA infection considered so serious?